-The annual SaskOats AGM will be held on Tuesday, January 15, 2019 at TCU place in Saskatoon, SK (part of CropSphere).
-Join SaskOats for an educational and informative meeting, including a presentation by Robynne Anderson, President of Emerging Ag.
-See you there!
+The annual SaskOats AGM was held on Tuesday, January 14, 2020 at TCU place in Saskatoon, SK (part of CropSphere).

 The Prairie Oat Growers Association (POGA) was formed in 1998 by a group oat producers from Saskatchewan, Alberta and Manitoba.
 Recognizing that oats was the only major grain commodity which did not have a representative support and advocacy group, the goal for POGA was to enhance the profitability of oats for producers.

 POGA has long recognized that oat growers are major stakeholders in the oat industry.
 Many growers use newly developed oat varieties, but for many reasons, they are not involved in either directing or funding research, or in other activities which could advance their industry.

 The POGA membership directed its leadership to begin seeking ways to correct that situation.
 It became evident that oats needed a strong advocacy group which would require stable on-going funding.
 That’s when a decision was made to explore the check-off option, following which it became clear each province would need to be under a separate check-off protocol.

 In March 2004, with support from ADF in Saskatchewan and the federally-funded CARDS program, a series of eight producer meetings was advertised in local weekly newspapers in established oat-growing locations, and the Western Producer.
 The series was also promoted on five Saskatchewan radio stations.
 In addition, ads were run four weeks in the Western Producer, surveying producers on their views about a check-off on oats.

 In spring of 2005 a further survey was sent to 7,500 Saskatchewan farmers who identified themselves as oat growers.
 The overall feedback from those surveys showed a clear majority of those surveyed supported the check off concept.